wrawra90/ALA_task/README.md

 ## **General Rules**

 Download a dataset following a set of requirements, and produce a visualisation based on a subset of the data that you find informative.
-You should also provide
-code showing the steps taken to download, explore and visualise the data.
+You should also provide code showing the steps taken to download, explore and visualise the data.

 Using a method of your choice, download all observations of reptiles (class "Reptilia") recorded in the ACT.
-Your download should include, need not be
-limited to, the following fields:
+Your download should include, but not be limited to, the following fields:

 - decimalLatitude
 - decimalLongitude